 Read Full Transcript:

-Hello and welcome to the Insurance for Strata Weekly News Wrap, Im Paige Estritori, and its Saturday, 7 February 2026.
+Hello and welcome to Insurance for Strata Weekly News Wrap, Im Paige Estritori, and its Saturday, 21 March 2026.

 Thats it for this week.
-For clear guides, checklists, and to compare strata insurance options for your building, visit insurance-for-strata.com.au.
+For clear guidance and tailored strata insurance support, visit insurance-for-strata.com.au and well help you protect your building with confidence.

 The information on this website is general in nature and does not take into account your objectives, financial situation, or needs.
 Consider seeking personal advice from a licensed adviser before acting on any information.